-Craig Ferguson entered the world of late night comedy following a diverse and eclectic career that encompasses film, television and the stage.
-In December 2014, Ferguson concluded his ten-year run as the host of CBS’s “The Late Late Show with Craig Ferguson,” which set all-time viewer records, earned him a Primetime Emmy nomination and the 2009 Peabody Award for Excellence in Broadcasting for his interview with Archbishop Desmond Tutu.
-As the host of “Celebrity Name Game,” Ferguson was awarded the Daytime Emmy for Outstanding Game Show Host two years in a row.
-This year he was nominated for a third Daytime Emmy Award.
-As of February 2017, Craig launched his new SiriusXM program “The Craig Ferguson Show” which is broadcast live on Comedy Greats every evening.
+Craig Ferguson is an actor, writer and comedian with a diverse career that encompasses film, television and the stage.
+In February 2017, Ferguson launched his SiriusXM program “The Craig Ferguson Show” which is broadcast live on Comedy Greats Channel 94 weeknights 6pm-8pm ET.
+After more than 20 years Craig will return in August to the Fringe Festival in Edinburgh, Scotland and will be broadcasting “The Craig Ferguson Show” live for ten days.
+In December 2014, Ferguson concluded his ten-year run as the host of CBS’ “The Late Late Show with Craig Ferguson,” which had set all-time viewer records and earned him a Primetime Emmy nomination and the 2009 Peabody Award for Excellence in Broadcasting for his interview with Archbishop Desmond Tutu.
+As the host of “Celebrity Name Game,” Ferguson was awarded the Daytime Emmy for Outstanding Game Show Host two years in a row and was nominated for a third Daytime Emmy Award this year.